dma40/Trading-Engine/README.md

 To run this project successfully, you need

 - .NET 9.0 installed on your computer
-- A MySQL connection running on your computer + a viable connection (test your connection and authentication informationfirst before running!)
+- A MySQL connection running on your computer + a viable connection (test your connection and authentication informationfirst before running).

 To run, you first will need to set the environment variables MYSQL_USER and MYSQL_PASS using db_credentials.sh.
 Run these commands from your terminal in the root directory: